Abrasive Resistant Rubber Washers

-- Can be used in physically demanding applications and environments
+- Solid rubber washers can be used in physically demanding applications and environments

-- Offers extremely high resilience to wear and tear
+- Solid rubber washers Offer extremely high resilience to wear and tear

-- Provides surface protection and a solution to mechanical impact damage, scraping, grinding and corrosion.
+- Solid rubber washers provide surface protection and a solution to mechanical impact damage, scraping, grinding and corrosion.

 - Cost savings as long-lasting material, therefore, reduced risk of a component or product failure.

-- Can offer a range of other characteristics and properties including ozone, weathering, UV, oil and chemical resistances (these will vary between material grades)
+- Solid rubber washers can offer a range of other characteristics and properties including ozone, weathering, UV, oil and chemical resistances (these will vary between material grades)

-- Can be used as fixtures within machinery and equipment to protect moving parts from friction or abrasion damage
+- Solid rubber washers can be used as fixtures within machinery and equipment to protect moving parts from friction or abrasion damage